 In March, my mum, my sister and I decided to take a little trip to Lisbon, Portugal in an effort to visit more places that are close to us.
 The streets were very hilly but there were beautiful orange trees and tiles everywhere.
 We also tried Pasteis de Belem from the place where the recipe originated and they were on another level.
 We enjoyed it so much, I think these mini city trips will become a yearly thing.

 I spent the whole of April in Barcelona with fellow Designer-soul-sister Laura Evans.
 A lot of doughnuts were consumed during this trip.
-But when we weren’t doing that, we were also working hard on respective design projects, attending OFFF Festival, eating tapas at cute brunch spots, finding type treasure at flea markets, enjoying the Barcelona sunshine and of course, gramming everything.
+But when we weren’t doing that, we were also working hard on respective design projects, attending OFFF Festival, eating tapas at cute brunch spots, finding type treasure at flea markets and of course, gramming everything.

 In May one of my oldest and dearest friends got married and I’m so happy that I got to be a part of their big day.
 The wedding ceremony was beautiful and had an almost pre-raphaelite feel.
 I also got the chance to try my hand at calligraphy; writing names on leaves with white Posca pens is actually really fun!